Jagan-18/Kubernetes/K8s_Interview _Per.md

 -  Ingress also supports **SSL/TLS termination**, **authentication**, and **traffic control** features.
 -   It reduces the need for creating multiple `LoadBalancer` or `NodePort` services — saving **cost and complexity**.
 ---
-Sure!
-Here's a **super simple and concise** answer for your interview:

----
 ## 17.Which one would you choose — Minikube or Kind — and why?
 - I’d choose **Kind** if I need a **fast, lightweight** Kubernetes setup for **local development** or **CI/CD testing**.
 It runs inside **Docker**, so it's quick and uses fewer resources.
 - I’d choose **Minikube** if I need a **more realistic Kubernetes environment** that simulates a full cluster with **VMs**.
 It's great for **learning Kubernetes** or testing **real-world features** like storage and networking.